thinking design for people and the planet

 about

-cia possesses a democratic spirit seeking to make products and knowledge attainable for people. her aesthetic austerity, born from her new england roots, is balanced with the poetics of her avant-garde Italian training. in addition to her product work, cia has developed audience-winning exhibits for science, technology, and children’s museums in the u.s. and beijing, china. she is a frequent teacher and guest lecturer with degrees in industrial design from Pratt institute in Brooklyn and milan’s domus academy. cia’s design work has been exhibited at the salone del mobile, euroluce, the Milan triennale with isao hosoe, and group exhibitions in new york, Miami, and portland.
+cia (chi-a) is an american designer based in portland, Oregon. her international career spans the creation of products, objects, furniture, lighting, spaces, and exhibits. she has held senior positions guiding design, engineering, and marketing teams for manufacturers recognized as leaders in product design and sustainability. her aesthetic austerity, born from her new england roots, is balanced with the poetics of her progressive italian training. in addition to her product work, cia has developed audience-winning exhibits for science, technology, and children’s museums in the u.s. and beijing, china. she is a frequent teacher and guest lecturer with degrees in industrial design from pratt institute in Brooklyn and milan’s domus academy. cia’s design work has been exhibited at the salone del mobile, euroluce, the milan triennale with isao hosoe, and group exhibitions in new york, Miami, and portland.

 -